LazaUK/MicrosoftAgentFramework-RampUp-AgentsV2/README.md

 )
 ```

-- Run the tool-equipped agent to answer a product-specific question, using external resource for a grounded answer.
+- Run the tool-equipped agent to answer a product-specific question, using the external resource for a grounded answer.

 ``` JSON
 User: